AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 # Message broker

-Adobe Commerce uses the RabbitMQ open source message broker.
+Adobe Commerce uses the RabbitMQ open-source message broker.
 It offers a reliable, highly available, scalable, and portable messaging system.

 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
 Nor do they need to communicate with the message queue at the same time.
-When a sender places a messages onto a queue, it is stored until the recipient receives them.
+When a sender places a message in a queue, it is stored until the recipient receives them.

-The message queue system must be established before you install Magento.
-The basic sequence is
+The message queue system must be established before you install Adobe Commerce or Magento Open Source.
+The basic sequence is:

 1. Install RabbitMQ and any prerequisites.
-1. Connect RabbitMQ and Magento.
+1. Connect RabbitMQ to Adobe Commerce or Magento Open Source.

 >[!NOTE]
 >